-The Board of Directors has adopted a formal Code of Business Conduct and Ethics (the "Code") on June 27, 2022.
+The Board of Directors has adopted a formal Code of Business Conduct and Ethics (the "Code").

 The Code reflects the Company's commitment to a culture of honesty, integrity and accountability and outlines the basic principles and policies with which everyone at the Company is expected to comply.
 The Company is strongly committed to conducting its business affairs with honesty, integrity and accountability, in full compliance with all laws, rules and regulations applicable to the Company's business in the countries in which it operates.
 Representatives of the Company are required at all times to respect and obey such laws, rules and regulations and avoid any situation that could be perceived as improper, unethical or indicate a casual attitude towards compliance with such laws, rules and regulations.
-Representatives are also required to comply with the Company's Anti-Corruption Policy adopted on June 27, 2022.
+Representatives are also required to comply with the Company's Anti-Corruption Policy.